 About the Martha Walker Native Habitat Garden

 The Napa Valley chapter of the CNPS maintains the Martha Walker Native Habitat Garden in the Skyline Wilderness Park.
-The park and the garden are open daily from 8 a.m. to sunset, and access to the garden is free with park admission.
+The park and the garden are open daily, and access to the garden is free with park admission.

 In the Martha Walker Garden, three acres of native plants provide a wonderful environment for birds, butterflies and other visitors.
 Elementary school groups visit the garden to learn about the benefits of native plants and their cultural heritage.